 Starting on January 31, JDRF Ambassador Eric Tozer will be participating in the 2019 World Marathon Challenges–7 marathons in 7 days on 7 continents.
-But unlike every other person who has taken on this ultimate test of endurance to date, Eric, a native of San Diego, will be the first person to do it with type 1 diabetes (T1D).
+But unlike every other person who has taken on this ultimate test of endurance to date, Eric, a native of San Diego, will be one of the first people with type 1 diabetes (T1D) to do it.

 “Running over 183 miles around the globe in the span of the week is intense, and adding T1D on top of that magnifies the intensity,” says Tozer.
 “But I know that in the toughest miles–wherever those miles might be during the 7 days–the T1D community will be with me.”